Pregnancy Spotlight: Cholestasis of Pregnancy

 What is Cholestasis of Pregnancy?

-Intrahepatic cholestasis of Pregnancy, abbreviated ICP and commonly known as Cholestasis of Pregnancy or simply Cholestasis, is a liver disease which only occurs during pregnancy (usually during late pregnancy).
+Intrahepatic cholestasis of Pregnancy, abbreviated ICP and commonly known as Cholestasis of Pregnancy or simply Cholestasis, is a liver disease which only occurs during pregnancy, usually during late pregnancy.
 It happens when pregnancy hormones affect the flow of bile in the gallbladder.
 Bile acids then pile up in the liver and can be released into the bloodstream.
-Typically, Cholestasis goes away within a few days after delivery, but if improperly managed, it can seriously harm the baby (1).
+Typically, Cholestasis goes away within a few days after delivery, but if improperly managed, it can seriously harm the baby.

 How common is Cholestasis of Pregnancy?

-In the United States, reported incidence rates range from 0.32% to 5.6%; worldwide, rates range from as low as <1% to as high as 27.6%.
+Overall, cases of Cholestasis are relatively low.
+In the U.S., reported incidence rates range from 0.32 – 5.6%; worldwide, rates range from <1 – 27.6%.
 It occurs more frequently in women who are carrying multiples, who have chronic hepatitis C, who have previously experienced Cholestasis or have a family history of it, or who are considered to be of advanced maternal age.
-In some countries, Cholestasis is more common during the winter, although it is unclear why (2).
+In some countries, Cholestasis is more common during the winter, although it is unclear why.

 What are the symptoms of Cholestasis?